-2.6 Membership Number
+2.5 Membership

-It is mandatory that every entrant has a membership number, available by becoming a member of an affiliated tennis club or registering directly with their respective member (state) association.

-NOTE: This shall not apply to events which carry ATP/WTA/ITF international ranking points.
+To enter a sanctioned tournament, you must have a membership number, which is provided to you by becoming a member of TA or an affiliate.
+This requirement does not apply to events which carry ATP/WTA/ITF world ranking points.

-2.7 Tennis Coach Statement

-'As an entrant in this tournament, Tennis Australia recommends that your coach is a TA certified coach.
-This will ensure that the coach:
+TA recommends that your coach is a qualified and registered TA coach member.
+This will ensure that your coach has:

-- a) Has a coaching qualification recognised by Tennis Australia and the Australian Sports Commission; - b) Has currently updated his/her coaching credentials via ongoing professional development; - c) Has met legislative requirements for Working with Children Check (or relevant State equivalent); and - d) Has an updated first aid qualification.
+- (a) a coaching qualification recognised by TA and the Australian Sports Commission; - (b) up to date coaching credentials via ongoing professional development; - (c) satisfied legislative requirements for Working With Children Checks; and - (d) up to date first aid qualifications.

-Further information on coaches, including a list of certified coaches, can be viewed at www.tennis.com.au/certification
+Further information on coaches, including a list of certified coaches, can be viewed at www.tennis.com.au